JorisL/blog/src/helix_python_lsp/index.md

 [^1]: see <https://github.com/JorisL/helix> for my latest configuration, including settings to set a max. line length for both formatting and linting.

-Note: this is where we also must configure some LSP and formatter related settings, for example max. line lengths, since these are not read from the poetry's `pyproject.toml` configuration file.
+[^2]: This is where we also must configure some LSP and formatter related settings, for example max. line lengths, since these are not read from the poetry's `pyproject.toml` configuration file.
 According to the Helix documentation it should be possible to include a `languages.toml` settings file